xled/xled-docs/docs/rest_api.rst

 `code`
     Application return code.
 `mode`
-    (string) One of "enabled" or "disabled".
+    (string) one of "enabled" or "disabled".
 `value`
-    (integer) Brightness value, 1..100
+    (integer) brightness level in range of 0..255

 Mode string displays if the dimming is applied.
 The led shines at full brightness regardless of what value is set if the `mode` is `disabled`.